TL;DR

 - Instead of "Billing Problem", use "Refund Delays"

-Not just that.
 Each theme should also include a brief definition for clarity.
-For instance, if there is the theme of “Refund Delays”, the following would be its definition:
+For instance:

 - Definition: Customers experience extended wait times for refunds after cancellations or incorrect charges.